lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     > This sample data is a partial realization of the System for Cross-domain Identity Management (SCIM) [User](https://www.rfc-editor.org/rfc/rfc7643#section-4.1) Resource Schema.

-* <a id="developing-scripted-connectors-groovy-schema-example-data-groups" name="developing-scripted-connectors-groovy-schema-example-data-groups"></a>`Sample Groups Data`
+* <a id="heading--developing-scripted-connectors-groovy-schema-example-data-groups" name="heading--developing-scripted-connectors-groovy-schema-example-data-groups"></a>`Sample Groups Data`

     ```json
     {